Abigail Ratchford Flaunts Cleavage And Pert Backside In Pink Snakeskin Bikini On Instagram

 “I want to have my own brand and do beauty, lingerie, and come out with other products,” Ratchford said, as reported by Muscle and Fitness.
 “I want to eventually move towards a big company or some different businesses.
 I’ve produced calendars and skate decks and I have really great fans that are super loyal to me.
 I want to make some big moves…”

 The model now has an official app which gives her fans exclusive content from her online brand.
-Other high profile media personalities have done the same, like the Kardashian and Jenner sisters, who recently shut down theirs.
+Other high-profile media personalities have done the same, like the Kardashian and Jenner sisters, who recently shut down theirs.

 But it’s clear that Abigail’s ambition and drive have led to success online and her millions of fans seem to appreciate her seductive posts, so it won’t be a surprise if this all leads to a huge business empire in the future.